Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 ### Data inventory {#document-inventory}

+*When to create: Team document phase, prepare for archiving phase*

-A data inventory maps all datasets collected by the research team across all projects [@salfen_building_2018; @van_den_eynden_managing_2011].
+A data inventory maps all datasets collected by the research team across all projects [@salfen_building_2018; @van_den_eynden_managing_2011] (Figure \@ref(fig:fig7-5)).
 As a team grows, the number of datasets typically expands as well.
 It can be very helpful to keep an inventory of what datasets are available for team members to use, as well as details about those datasets.

 -   Project associated with each dataset
 -   Dates that each dataset was collected